Doctoral study in Politics and International Relations

 Why study with us?

-We were placed in the top 100 of the QS World University Rankings by Subject 2018.
+We were placed in the top 100 in the world in the QS World University Rankings by Subject 2020.

 As a doctoral candidate, you'll benefit from: financial support for research expenses through PReSS funding; high-calibre supervision practices; and the networks and expertise of our world-class academic researchers.